 Deceased and Relapse Records parted ways at the beginning of 2003.
 The band's As The Weird Travel On was out on February 1st, 2005 through Thrash Corner Records.
 Crucified Mortals and Deceased issued a split EP through Hells Headbangers in early 2006.
 The band was separately working on a full-length called Surreal Overdose.

 Mike Smith abandoned his touring activities with the band in 2006.
-He was replaced by Shane Fuegel of Bionic Man and Drugs Of Faith.
+Shane Fuegel of Bionic Man and Drugs Of Faith replaced him.
 Guitarist Mark Adams left the band after 22 years in the summer of 2007.
 Shane Fuegel was taking over for the recording of the band’s Surreal Overdose album.